thejiral/Voron0.1_mods/README.md

 Assembly

 2 mm EPDM foam is applied in the areas shown below.
 These will hold the fans tight in place from both sides when housing is assembled.
+The EPDM foam should fit the fan tightly but not too tight so that the fan blade movement is obstructed.
+Apply one or more layer of insulating tape below the EPDM foam to fine tune the fit for the fan.

 ![image4](https://github.com/thejiral/Voron0.1_mods/blob/main/Adding%20EPDM%20to%20backplate.png)